Megre/CodeFactExtractor/README.md

 which means *`exam:anElderIs`* is a transitive property.

-Such inference strategy is called `generalization` which raises the abstraction level by imposing restrictions to existing properties.
-What to infer depends on your needs based on the clear definition of the meaning of each property.
+Such inference strategy is called `generalization` which raises the abstraction level by composing existing properties or imposing restrictions to existing properties.
+What and How to infer depends on your needs based on the clear definition of the meaning of each property.

 ### SPARQL Query/Update Language